 Development of gestational diabetes

-The placenta produces hormones that help the baby to grow and develop, but these hormones can also interfere with the action of the mother’s insulin.
+In pregnancy, the placenta produces hormones that help the baby grow and develop.
+These hormones also block the action of the mother’s insulin.
 This is called insulin resistance.
-As the pregnancy progresses, the mother’s energy needs increase and her insulin needs are also higher than normal.
-Some women are unable to produce extra insulin and blood glucose levels rise.
+Because of this insulin resistance, the need for insulin in pregnancy is two or three times higher than normal.